yifso/nteract/packages/jupyter-widgets/implementation.md

 # Implementing Jupyter Widgets
-1. Extend the `ManageBase` class
+1. Extend the `ManageBase` class (I'll refer to this as your `Manager` class going forward)
 2. Implement the loadClass function.
 This will be called whenever a new widget is created, and essentially just maps a string like `“@jupyter-widgets/controls”` to the module.
 Unless you are writing custom widgets, you can just copy this from the examples.
 ```
 // Declared at top of file:
 // const base  =  require('@jupyter-widgets/base');
 // const controls  =  require('@jupyter-widgets/controls');

-// Within your concrete ManageBase class
+// Within your concrete Manage class
 loadClass(className, moduleName, moduleVersion) {
 	return  new  Promise(function(resolve, reject) {
 		if (moduleName  ===  '@jupyter-widgets/controls') {